Standon Hill and Lynch Tor

 After huffing and puffing up to Standon Hill this is the view west to Cornwall (shame the cloud has dropped!)

-And in reverse, Standon Hill from Lynch Tor!
+Standon Hill from Lynch Tor

 The mist drops onto Great Mis Tor with North Hessary Tor and the mast barely visible now

-Lynch Tor flag pole and the wilderness into the centre of Dartmoor
+Limsboro flag pole and the wilderness into the centre of Dartmoor

-Lynch Tor on the right with Standon Hill left
+Lynch Tor on the right with Standon Hill left as a turn the corner to head for White Tor

 White Tor ahead